Trismegiste/WamBundle/README.md

 specific coding problem.

-I also think, like any other language, we, programmers, have some responsability to keep this knowledge alive, and the best way is to port this WAM to PHP, now.
+I also think, like any other language, we, programmers, have some responsability to keep this knowledge alive, and today the best way is to port this WAM to PHP.
 It's not nostalgia, it's just recollection about these pioneers of computer programming like Von Neumann or Turing.